What We Learned from 100+ Law Firm iManage Exports

 Yes.
 MatterExport provides a detailed HTML export report with total documents exported, any files that couldn't be retrieved (with reasons), and a full log for audit purposes.

-What This Means for Your IT Team
+What This Means for Your Firm

 If your firm uses iManage Work, the odds are good that you've already run into at least one of these issues — the 9,999 limit, long path failures, server infrastructure requirements, or data security concerns with cloud-based tools.